top of page

 442 N. Cedar Lake Road

-June 5 Audio Board Meeting
+September 5 Audio Board Meeting

-June 5 Audio COTW Meeting
+September 5 Audio COTW Meeting

 Audio from the most recent meetings will be posted as soon as it becomes available on the Village of Round Lake Website.